Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 ## Garbage collection and finalize:
 GB is an automatic process, managed by JVM.
 After any operation when a good amount of memory is utilized, the  JVM hits GC method, this first checks for objects that are unreferenced or idle. say the objects that are there in heap mem, but no ref variable is pointing to it, such things will be cleared.

-As stated earlier it is automatic process you do not have any control over it, but there could be certain operations or tasks that you would want to execute before your ibject is destroyed, you can put those operations in finalize
+As stated earlier it is automatic process you do not have any control over it, but there could be certain operations or tasks that you would want to execute before your object is destroyed, you can put those operations in finalize

 ### types of garbage collectors: